velvia/links/rust.md

 NOTE: simplest way to increase perf may be to enable certain CPU instructions: `set -x RUSTFLAGS "-C target-feature=+sse3,+sse4.2,+lzcnt,+avx,+avx2"`

 NOTE2: `lazy_static` accesses are not cheap.
 Don't use it in hot code paths.

+#### Solutions to storing Dynamic objects
+In my experience, if you know all the possible types, using an enum is the fastest, most performant way to store something dynamic.
+No allocations in most cases, good data locality.  enum-dispatch is a big big help for enums.
+There are other solutions like using `dyn Any` but they are all slower and usually involves dynamic dispatch of some kind.
+  - Related: [auto_enum](https://docs.rs/auto_enums/0.7.1/auto_enums/index.html) - a way to return enums when you might need to return `impl A` for some trait A when you might be returning diff implementations
+  - Can also use [ambassador](https://crates.io/crates/ambassador) - to delegate trait implementations
+  - See [dynamic](https://crates.io/crates/dynamic) for a faster alternative to `dyn Any`.
+However in my usage I didn't see a massive improvement.
+  - Also see [unibox](https://crates.io/crates/unibox) - for another solution to storing dynamic data
+  - [Mopa](https://github.com/chris-morgan/mopa) - allows you to derive Any-like methods like downcasting for your traits.
+Pretty useful.

 ### Perf profiling: